 Bamboo plywood has a wide range of uses, from cabinets to cutting boards and even airplane wings.
-However like all plywood and wood, if it is stored in areas with excessively low or high humidity it can warp.
+However, if stored in areas with excessively low or high humidity, it can warp like all plywood and wood.
 If you run into this problem, don’t panic.
 The key to reversing the warp is balancing the moisture content on both sides.
-The side of the wood that tends to affect the warp is the concave side, which shrinks when drying out while the convex side retains higher moisture levels.
+The wood side that tends to affect the warp is the concave side, which shrinks when drying out, while the convex side retains higher moisture levels.

 How to Fix Warped Bamboo Plywood

 - Using a spray bottle or sponge, wet the concave side of your bamboo plywood.
 Hot water works best, as it absorbs into the wood more effectively.